 Start by removing the labels you’ve put on yourself

-Even thought you have certain characteristics, don’t let them limit you.
-Use them to your advantage or free themselves from the labels.
+Even though you have certain characteristics, don’t let them limit you.
+Use them to your advantage or free yourself from the labels.
 Just be how you want to be.

 How do you describe your social awkwardness?
 I’m willing to bet it’s not something like “I lack the skill to stay confident in public” or “I have this or that behavior that women don’t like.”